- Brand name

 A thrombosis is the formation of a blood clot which may block a blood vessel.

 A thrombosis sometimes occurs in the deep veins of the legs (deep venous thrombosis).
 If this blood clot breaks away from the veins where it is formed, it may reach and block the arteries of the lungs, causing a so-called "pulmonary embolism".
 Deep venous thrombosis is a rare occurrence.
 It can develop whether or not you are taking the Pill.
 The risk is higher in Pill-users than in non-users.
 The chance of getting a thrombosis is highest during the first year a woman uses the Pill.
+The risk is also higher if you restart using a combined pill (the same product or a different product) after a break of 4 weeks or more.
 Thrombosis can also happen if you become pregnant.
-ZOELY contains oestradiol instead of ethinyloestradiol.
+The risk of thrombosis also increases if you gave birth less than a few weeks ago.
+ZOELY contains estradiol instead of ethinylestradiol.
 It is not yet known how ZOELY influences the risk of getting a thrombosis compared with other contraceptive pills.

 Blood clots can also occur very rarely in the blood vessels of the heart (causing a heart attack) or the brain (causing a stroke).
 Extremely rarely blood clots can occur in the liver, gut, kidney or eye.